 According to this theory, you are probably less likely to be in an accident if you have the credit to purchase a new car.
 In Canada, it is against the law to use credit scores to calculate auto insurance rates, however, it is acceptable to lower rates for new cars.

-In Canada, a variety of factors affect insurance rates.
+In Canada, a variety of factors affect insurance rates, including when it comes to car insurance in Ontario.
 You can control some of these things, but not all of them.
 However, the one defense you always have available to prevent overpaying for auto insurance is to comparison shop before you sign up for coverage.

 Even if you have no control over them all, there are certain things you can do to lower your rates, such as maintaining a long and spotless driving record, making intelligent car choices, driving safely, and picking the right insurance company.